Whitepaper

 During the testnet phase and up to eight years after mainnet launch, a portion of $H is earmarked for incentivizing new users to join the network and verify their humanity.
 This incentivization is done through a combination of the Genesis Reward, Daily Rewards, and Referral Rewards.
 Unlike other projects that merely focus on supplying native tokens for UBI-like rewards, we envision $H to function as a multi-faceted ecosystem and governance token.

-Humanity Protocol aims to provide $H holders with a wide array of token rewards from ecosystem projects (L3s and Dapps) as well as other blockchains and their DApps, as a result of the team's focus on driving partners to build on top of its unique humanity verification mechanism.
+Humanity Protocol aims to provide $H holders with a wide array of token rewards from ecosystem projects (L3s and DApps) as well as other blockchains and their DApps, as a result of the team's focus on driving partners to build on top of its unique humanity verification mechanism.

 Humanity Protocol Ecosystem